primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Creating a Case

-To create a case from the Case List, click on the "NEW" button.
+To create a case from the Case List, click on the NEW button.
 You will see a modal like the one pictured below.
-Here, you have two options.
+Here, you have two options:

+  * Create a case by clicking the "CREATE NEW CASE" button on the bottom left of the modal.
+  OR
-The first option is to simply create a case by clicking the "CREATE NEW CASE" button on the bottom left of the modal.
-The second option is to first run a search to check if a case already exists for the child.
-To do so, type the child's name or ID into the search bar and click the "SEARCH" button at the bottom right of the modal.
-If there is a match in the system, you will be taken to a search results page, which may include cases managed by other users. \(For more information on fields that are searchable and case access, read the [Searching for Records](UsersGuide#searching-for-records) section.\) If there is no match, you will be taken to a blank form and asked to create a new case.
+  * Run a search first to check whether a case already exists for that child.
+  	* You can type the child's name or ID into the search bar and then click the SEARCH button at the bottom right of the modal.
+ 	 * If there is a match in the system, you will be taken to a search results page, which may include cases managed by other users. \(For more information on fields that are searchable and case access, read the [Searching for Records](UsersGuide#searching-for-records) section.\)
+  	* If there is no match, you will be taken to a blank form and asked to create a new case.

 ![](/img/v2/new-case.png)

-Once you have reached the new case page, you can navigate to different forms as we describe in the “Navigating Primero Forms” section.
+Once you have reached the new case page, you can navigate to different forms as described in the “Navigating Primero Forms” section.

 ## Editing a Case

-To edit a case, locate it in the Case List and click on it.
-Once you’ve entered into the case, click the **EDIT** button in the actions header.
+To edit a case, enter the case record and click the **EDIT** button in the actions header.
 The page will then refresh and allow you to edit individual form fields.

 There are a number of different field types which you can edit differently.